metalstormbass/cgvulnreport/README.md

 <img src="logo.png" alt="Customer Logo" width="200">
 ```

-Copy and paste the output from the script into the template
+Run the script copy the output into the template where indicated.

 ```
  ./metascript.
 ```

 To get the best results for PDF output, use Markdown PDF plugin for VS Code. **Export the completed template to HTML** and then print that HTML to PDF.